hashicorp/terraform-website/content/source/docs/cloud/vcs/bitbucket-server.html.md

 ~> **Important:** Terraform Cloud needs to contact your Bitbucket Server instance during setup and during normal operation.
 For the SaaS version of Terraform Cloud, this means Bitbucket Server must be internet-accessible; for Terraform Enterprise, you must have network connectivity between your Terraform Enterprise and Bitbucket Server instances over both SSH and HTTP or HTTPS.
 Bitbucket Server repository clone operations are performed over SSH on the port the Bitbucket Server instance uses.

-## Step 1: On Bitbucket Server, Ensure the Webhooks Plugin is Installed

-Terraform Cloud uses webhooks to get new configurations.
-To support this, Bitbucket Server needs Atlassian's webhooks plugin.
+## Before You Begin: Determine Your Bitbucket Server Version

+Terraform Cloud requires support for the delivery of webhooks to perform many operations, including tracking newly available configuration versions.
+When using Bitbucket Server version 5.3 or lower, Atlassian's webhooks plugin is required to be configured on Bitbucket Server.
+If using version 5.4 or higher, no plugin is required, as webhooks are supported natively.

 1. Open your Bitbucket server instance in your browser and log in as an admin user.
+2. In the footer of every page is a reference to the instance's current version. **If your version is greater than v5.4.0, you may skip all remaining steps in this section.**
-2. Go to the "Manage add-ons" page.
+3. Go to the "Manage add-ons" page.
 You can click the gear icon in the upper right corner and then use the "Manage add-ons" link in the sidebar, or go directly to `https://<BITBUCKET INSTANCE HOSTNAME>/plugins/servlet/upm`.
-3. Look for an add-on named "Web Post Hooks for Bitbucket Server", and make sure it is installed and enabled.
+4. Look for an add-on named "Web Post Hooks for Bitbucket Server", and make sure it is installed and enabled.
 The plugin is disabled by default.
 Clicking `Enabled` will toggle the plugin on.
-4. If the plugin isn't present, click "Find new add-ons" in the sidebar navigation.
+5. If the plugin isn't present, click "Find new add-ons" in the sidebar navigation.
 Search for the plugin by name and install it.

     Make sure to install the correct plugin.
 Terraform Cloud is designed to work with [Web Post Hooks for Bitbucket Server by Atlassian ](https://marketplace.atlassian.com/apps/1211539/web-post-hooks-for-bitbucket-server?hosting=server&tab=overview).

     ![Atlassian Marketplace screenshot: the Web Post Hooks for Bitbucket Server plugin, published by Atlassian](./images/bitbucket-server-webhooks-plugin.png)

-5. Visit the repository's settings, click on `Hooks` and check that the plugin is *enabled* there as well.
+6. Visit the repository's settings, click on `Hooks` and check that the plugin is *enabled* there as well.

 There is an option to configure a `webhook URL` on the plugin.
 Leave this optional field blank.
 Terraform Cloud will dynamically update the `webhook URL` after the VCS connection is established.

 Leave the page open in a browser tab, and remain logged in as an admin user.

-## Step 2: On Terraform Cloud, Add a VCS Provider
+## Step 1: On Terraform Cloud, Add a VCS Provider

 1. Open Terraform Cloud in your browser and navigate to the "VCS Provider" settings for your organization.
 Click the "Add VCS Provider" button.